DanielTemesgen/statistical-calculator-frontend/README.md

 ## Components
 Streamlit is great for quickly knocking up a frontend from a python script, it supports caching too which helps save on API calls. <br>
 The requests library is used to form the API get request. <br>
-Streamlit can catch errors and display them to the user, which helps for when
+Streamlit can catch errors and display them to the user for instance when the API response status code is not 200.